guidodizi/shrike/README.md

 [Azure Machine Learning](https://github.com/Azure/azureml-examples) platform (_a.k.a._ Azure ML).
 This library contains three elements, which are:

--  `shrike.compliant_logging`: utlities for compliant logging and exception handling;
+-  `shrike.compliant_logging`: utilities for compliant logging and exception handling;
 -  `shrike.pipeline`: helper code for managing, validating and submitting Azure ML pipelines based on [azure-ml-component](https://aka.ms/azure-ml-component-reference) (_a.k.a._ the Component SDK);
 -  `shrike.build`: helper code for packaging, building, validating, signing and registering Azure ML components.
+- `shrike.spark`: utilities for running jobs, especially those leveraging Spark .NET, in HDInsight.

 ## Documentation
 For the full documentation of `shrike` with detailed examples and API reference,